sebanc/linuxloops/Readme.md

 Linuxloops GUI installer can be run from most linux ditributions live images as long as they provide a desktop environment (according to the instructions in the next section), however the available space is often limited in live images and some distros (Bazzite, BlissOS, Brunch, ChromeOS-Flex, Fedora-Atomic, Qubes, Tails) will not be installable due to the lack of storage.
 As such, it is recommended to use the linuxloops live disk instead.

-* Download the linuxloops live 7z archive in the release section of this Github repository, extract it with your archive manager and write it to a USB flashdrive using your favorite image writer (Gnome Disk Utility / KDE ISO Image Writer for Linux or balenaEtcher for Windows).
+* Download the linuxloops live 7z archive in the release section of this Github repository, extract it with your archive manager and write it to a USB flashdrive using an image writer (Gnome Disk Utility / KDE ISO Image Writer for Linux or Rufus for Windows).

 * Reboot your computer and select the USB flashdrive from the UEFI boot menu.